 How Long Do I Have To File a Lawsuit After a Dog Bite in Florida?

-Dog bite victims typically have four years from the date of the dog bite to file a personal injury lawsuit.
-If you don’t file a claim within four years, you’ll be barred from recovering any compensation at all.
+Dog bite victims typically have two years from the date of the dog bite to file a personal injury lawsuit based on negligence.
+You could have longer if your case is based on strict liability.
+If you don’t file a claim within the time limits, you’ll be barred from recovering any compensation at all.

 Schedule a Free Consultation With Our Port St. Lucie Dog Bite Lawyers

-Kibbey Wagner, PLLC is here to help if you or a loved one were injured by a dog.
+Kibbey Wagner Injury & Car Accident Lawyers Stuart is here to help if you or a loved one were injured by a dog.
 If you have questions, call us today to schedule a free consultation with a skilled Port St. Lucie dog bite lawyer.